Weekdays 9:30am - 7pm.

 How Does Fat Freezing Work?

-Cryolipolysis works by first isolating the areas to be treated and then using controlled cooling technologies to “kill” off the fat cells beneath the skin.
-During the session, fat cells are frozen and shrank to death, allowing the liver to filter them out of the body.
+Cryolipolysis works by first isolating the areas to be treated and then using controlled cooling technologies to "kill" off the fat cells beneath the skin.
+During the session, fat cells are frozen and subsequently die, allowing the liver to filter them out of the body.

 Male in his 40s who suffered from Paradoxical Adipose Hyperplasia went to seek corrective surgery with Dr Ivan Puah, Medical Director at Amaris B. Clinic.
 Circa 2017.